asho30/SalesInvoiceGenerator/README.md

 - Screenshots and recorded test in Screenshots folder in the project main folder.

-- Main.main() has a "runSomeTestCases()" function For Clearing Files and doing some test cases and generating invoice examples 55555 & 66666.
+- Main.main() has a "runSomeTestCases()" function.

+- Uncomment it For Clearing Files and doing some test cases and generating invoice examples 55555 & 66666.